Shoshone Lake Solo Canoe Camping

 Long Way Home

-With westerly winds at my back, I rigged a camp towel and extra paddle as a sail.
-(It worked better than you'd expect.)
+With westerly winds on my back, I rigged a camp towel and extra paddle as a sail – worked better than I expected.
 I also rigged a spoon behind the canoe to troll for trout.
 (Again, no luck...)

-Since the weather looked clear, I followed the north shore planning to cross at the Narrows, the Lake's midpoint.
-Had the weather been spotty, I could have returned along the south shore, a slight detour.
+The skies looked clear, so I followed the north shore planning to cross at the Narrows, the Lake's midpoint.
+Had the weather seemed touchy, I could have returned along the south shore without losing much time.

 By 1:30pm, I arrived at the north part of the Narrows and crossed south.
-Swells were a bit larger from afternoon winds, but still mild.
+Swells grew a bit larger from afternoon winds, but still mild.

 After another hour and a half of paddling, I reached the channel of the Lewis River.
-Paddling with the current, I was able to (mostly) skip the portage.
-I stood-up paddled (SUP canoeing) and maintained momentum to skim over shallow stretches.
-The only exception was a rock ledge that required some maneuvering.
+Paddling with the current, I mostly skipped the portage.
+I stood-up paddled and maintained momentum to skim over shallower stretches.
+I only ran into one rock ledge that required some maneuvering.
+(I might've been more careful if it wasn't a rental canoe.)

-Back in the deeper section of the Lewis River, I tried a bit more fishing with my spinner.
+Back in the deeper section of the Lewis River, I took a few more casts my spinner.
 Trout: 3; Alex: still 0.

-By 4:30pm, I was back on Lewis Lake.
-To save time, I paddled across an open-water stretch aiming for a midpoint on the west shore.
-By now, westerly winds picked up, making it challenging to stay on course with one paddler.
-But after about 45 minutes of crosswinds, I reached the west shore.
+By 4:30pm, I reached Lewis Lake.
+To save time, I paddled across the open water aiming for a midpoint on the west shore.
+By now, westerly winds picked up.
+It was challenging to stay on course with one paddler.
+After struggling through 45 minutes of crosswinds, I reached the west shore.

 Finally, Some Luck

-I started trolling again on the final paddle, hoping my luck might turn.
+I trolled again on the final paddle, hoping my luck would turn.
 Within a few minutes, the rod bent.
 After a short fight, I pulled in an 8-inch brown trout.
-No time to fillet and cook a fish, so catch and release it was.
+No time to fillet and cook, so catch and release it was.

 Trout: 3; Alex: finally 1.

-A loon greeted me on the way into the boat launch.
-Otherwise, the final paddle was uneventful.
+A loon greeted me near the boat launch.
 By 5:45pm, I landed.
-In the ~30 minutes it took to empty and load the canoe, I enjoyed loon calls echoing across Lewis Lake.
+I enjoyed loon calls echoing across Lewis Lake in the ~30 minutes it took to empty and load the canoe.

-I drove back down to the South Entrance, then through Grand Teton to Jackson.
-I was early, so I stopped at String Lake to crack an IPA from Snake River Brewing and enjoy refreshingly clear views of the Cathedral Group.
-(That weekend was one of the few haze-free stretches of an otherwise smoky summer.)
+I drove back to the South Entrance, then through Grand Teton to Jackson.
+It was early, so I stopped at String Lake to crack an IPA and enjoy clear views of the Cathedral Group.
+(That weekend was one of the few haze-free in a smoky summer.)

-Finally, I checked Shoshone Lake off the wish list.
+Finally, I checked Shoshone Lake off my wish list.

 Next Up for Yellowstone